 Then there were those rhymes and songs you sang along to the rhythm of the wheels!
 We kids would sing at the top of our voices.
 Have you ever noticed how the rhythm changes with the rhyme or the song you are singing?
 I mean you sing hickory- dickory… and the rhythm would match it, and when you change over to ‘Mera joota hai Japani,’ the wheels would alter their rhythm to the Bollywood song!
 Ditto for even a bhajan if you are in a mood for one.
 Next time you travel long distance, try it!

-I tell you, half the fun of train travel went with the AC coaches.
+I tell you, half the fun of train travel went with the advent of AC coaches.
 Boxed in and unable to commune with Nature through the airtight and often dirty windows, you can’t hear the robust sounds of the platform, taste the specialty of that region/station.
 Since vendors other than the railway caterers are not allowed inside AC coaches we hardly get to eat delicacies like spicy chutney smeared cucumber slices, the tangy chana jor garam or the rice murukku, as the case may be, depending upon the region or station you are passing through.

 I could go on and on, but no amount of nostalgia is going to bring back those magic train journeys.
 Is it that life has become stressful?
 Or we have become too self-absorbed and churlish to take note of the world around?